awsdocs/aws-codecommit-user-guide/doc_source/cross-account-user-b.md

    output = json
    ```

    Add two lines to the profile configuration, `role_arn` and `source_profile`\.
-Provide the ARN of the role in AccountA you will assume to access the repository in the other account, and the name of your IAM user in AccountB\.
+Provide the ARN of the role in AccountA you will assume to access the repository in the other account, and the name of the current profile\.
 For example:

    ```
    [profile MyCrossAccountAccessProfile]
    region = US East (Ohio)
    role_arn = arn:aws:iam::111122223333:role/MyCrossAccountRepositoryContributorRole
-   source_profile = Saanvi_Sarkar
+   source_profile = MyCrossAccountAccessProfile
    output = json
    ```